-AS Equity Partners To Acquire HOCHDORF Swiss Nutrition Ltd (HSN) From HOCHDORF Holding Ltd
+AS Equity Partners to acquire HOCHDORF Swiss Nutrition Ltd (HSN) from HOCHDORF Holding Ltd

-Transaction will support HSN's next phase of growth as a global provider of infant nutrition and special food solutions.

-Zürich, Switzerland and London, United Kingdom, August 26, 2024 – AS Equity Partners, a private equity firm specializing in partnering with technology-enabled businesses and tech-enabled manufacturing, signed a definitive agreement with HOCHDORF HOLDING Ltd to acquire HOCHDORF Swiss Nutrition Ltd (HSN).
+(MENAFN- Pressat) Zürich, Switzerland and London, United Kingdom, August, 2024 – AS Equity Partners, a private equity firm specializing in partnering with technology-enabled businesses and tech-enabled manufacturing, signed a definitive agreement with HOCHDORF HOLDING Ltd to acquire HOCHDORF Swiss Nutrition Ltd (HSN).

 Established in 1895, HOCHDORF (HSN) is a leading milk processor in Switzerland with annual revenues of CHF 300+ million.
 The company is a global provider of high-quality, highly complex baby nutrients and specialized foods for all age groups.
 It is the Swiss center of excellence for milk processing, specializing in powder drying and mixing technology for milk-based ingredients and alternative proteins.
 With 350+ employees, HOCHDORF utilizes advanced technology, process excellence, Swiss quality, and extensive industry expertise to serve industrial and consumer markets globally.